AllanBishop/UnityPhysicsDebugDraw2D/README.md

 ## Installing

 - Attach the DebugDrawPhysics2D.cs component script to a camera in the scene.
+- To view the wireframe in the editor ensure Gizmos is turn on.
 - The colours for the various types of colliders can be changed on the DebugDrawPhysics2D component.

 ### Download